matn7/Google-Platform-Notes/flashcard/Microservices.md

 In the cases of slow performing services, how do we configure timeouts, retries and give time for a failed services to recover itself.

-Ensuring system stability and resilience is crucial for providing a reliable service to users, One of the critical aspects in achieving a stable and resilient system for production is managing the integration points between services over a network.
+Ensuring system stability and resilience is crucial for providing a reliable service to users.
+One of the critical aspects in achieving a stable and resilient system for production is managing the integration points between services over a network.

 There exist various patterns for building resilient applications.
 In the Java ecosystem, Hystrix, a library developer by Netflix,